Double posets and the antipode of QSym

-A quasisymmetric function is assigned to every double poset (that is, every finite set endowed with two partial orders) and any weight function on its ground set.
-This generalizes well-known objects such as monomial and fundamental quasisymmetric functions, (skew) Schur functions, dual immaculate functions, and quasisymmetric $\left(P, \omega\right)$-partition enumerators.
-We prove a formula for the antipode of this function that holds under certain conditions (which are satisfied when the second order of the double poset is total, but also in some other cases); this restates (in a way that to us seems more natural) a result by Malvenuto and Reutenauer, but our proof is new and self-contained.
-We generalize it further to an even more comprehensive setting, where a group acts on the double poset by automorphisms. \ We use this isomorphism to transport the product topology on $\prod_{\mathfrak{m} \in \Mon } \kk$ to $\Powser$.
+{version 3.2 (April 28, 2017, typos corrected 20 June 2026) \ We use this isomorphism to transport the product topology on $\prod_{\mathfrak{m} \in \Mon } \kk$ to $\Powser$.
 The resulting topology on $\Powser$ turns $\Powser$ into a topological $\kk$-algebra; this is the topology that we will be using whenever we make statements about convergence in $\Powser$ or write down infinite sums of power series.
 A sequence $\left( a_n \right)_{n \in \NN}$ of power series converges to a power series $a$ with respect to this topology if and only if for every monomial $\mathfrak{m}$, all sufficiently high $n \in \NN$ satisfy

 Note that this topological $\kk$-algebra $\Powser$ is \textbf{not} the completion of the polynomial ring $\kk \left[ x_{1},x_{2},x_{3},\ldots\right]$ with respect to the standard grading (in which all $x_{i}$ have degree $1$).
 (They are distinct even as sets.) }